Can Drug Paraphernalia Charges Be Dropped? | Free Consults

 • Up to $2,500 in fines

-Can I Be Charged With Drug Paraphernalia If I Am Not In Possession?
+Can You Be Charged With Drug Paraphernalia Without Possessing Drugs?

 Contact An Experienced Drug Paraphernalia Lawyer Near You In Pittsburgh

 A lengthy jail sentence and significant fines can accompany a drug paraphernalia charge if not handled swiftly and seriously.
-Alone, a charged individual will have a hard time navigating the court system and standing up for themselves in court without legal knowledge.
-That is why it is so important to have an experienced criminal defense lawyer by your side through the whole process.
+Alone, a charged individual will have a difficult time navigating the court system and advocating for themselves in court without legal knowledge.
+That is why it is so important to have an experienced drug crimes lawyer by your side throughout the whole process.

-Many of our clients at Worgul, Sarna & Ness Criminal Defense Attorneys, LLC have questions about whether or not they should speak to the police, or how to handle certain paperwork, or how these types of charges can affect their lives in the long run.
-Our dedicated team of attorneys will answer all of these questions and more.
-To learn more about how we can fight for your rights, and help you navigate the muddy waters that is the Pittsburgh legal system, call us today at 412-388-9721 for a free consultation.
+At Worgul, Sarna & Ness Criminal Defense Attorneys, LLC, our dedicated team of attorneys will answer all of these questions and more.
+To learn more about how we can fight for your rights and help you navigate the complex legal system in Pittsburgh, call us today at 412-388-9721 for a free consultation.